Festivals-App/festivals-website/README.md

 ### Setup

 I don't have a special setup in [Visual Studio Code](https://code.visualstudio.com/download) and the provided [configuration files](./.vscode) should let you start right away.
-You only need to install minify on your system to allow the compile script run.
+You only need to install minify on your system to allow the compile script to run.

 ## Deployment

 I use [nginx](https://www.nginx.com/) to serve festivalsapp.org, deployed in a small VM running Ubuntu at [digitalocean](https://www.digitalocean.com/).
-To deploy the website you have to do the [general VM setup](https://github.com/Festivals-App/festivals-documentation/tree/master/deployment/general-vm-setup) first.
-Otherwise the are no special requirements for
+To deploy the website via the install script you have to do the [general VM setup](https://github.com/Festivals-App/festivals-documentation/tree/master/deployment/general-vm-setup) first.
+Otherwise the are no special requirements for serving this website, except the contact form needs some configuration to allow the system to send emails (TBA).

 ### Installing festivalsapp.org
 ```bash